Storing and retaining sensitive data discovery results - Amazon Macie

 Note

 If you subsequently change the Data discovery result prefix setting, also update the bucket policy in Amazon S3.
-Policy statements that specify the previous path must specify the new path.
+Policy statements that specify the previous prefix must specify the new prefix.
 Otherwise, Macie won't be allowed to add your discovery results to the bucket.

 Tip